Heat map

-A heat map (or heatmap) is a data visualization technique that shows magnitude of a phenomenon as color in two dimensions.
-The variation in color may be by hue or intensity, giving obvious visual cues to the reader about how the phenomenon is clustered or varies over space.
-There are two fundamentally different categories of heat maps: the cluster heat map and the spatial heat map.
-In a cluster heat map, magnitudes are laid out into a matrix of fixed cell size whose rows and columns are discrete phenomena and categories, and the sorting of rows and columns is intentional and somewhat arbitrary, with the goal of suggesting clusters or portraying them as discovered via statistical analysis.
-The size of the cell is arbitrary but large enough to be clearly visible.
-By contrast, the position of a magnitude in a spatial heat map is forced by the location of the magnitude in that space, and there is no notion of cells; the phenomenon is considered to vary continuously.
+A heat map (or heatmap) is a 2-dimensional data visualization technique that represents the magnitude of individual values within a dataset as a color.
+The variation in color may be by hue or intensity.

+In some applications such as crime analytics or website click-tracking, color is used to represent the density of data points rather than a value associated with each point.

 "Heat map" is a relatively new term, but the practice of shading matrices has existed for over a century.

 History

 Heat maps originated in 2D displays of the values in a data matrix.
 Larger values were represented by small dark gray or black squares (pixels) and smaller values by lighter squares.
-Toussaint Loua (1873) used a shading matrix to visualize social statistics across the districts of Paris.
-Sneath (1957) displayed the results of a cluster analysis by permuting the rows and the columns of a matrix to place similar values near each other according to the clustering.
-Jacques Bertin used a similar representation to display data that conformed to a Guttman scale.
-The idea for joining cluster trees to the rows and columns of the data matrix originated with Robert Ling in 1973.
+The earliest known example dates to 1873, when Toussaint Loua used a hand-drawn and colored shaded matrix to visualize social statistics across the districts of Paris.
+The idea of reordering rows and columns to reveal structure in a data matrix, known as seriation, was introduced by Flinders Petrie in 1899.
+In 1950, Louis Guttman developed the Scalogram, a method for ordering binary matrices to expose a one-dimensional scale structure.
+In 1957, Peter Sneath displayed the results of a cluster analysis by permuting the rows and the columns of a matrix to place similar values near each other according to the clustering.
+This idea was implemented by Robert Ling in 1973 with a computer program called SHADE.
 Ling used overstruck printer characters to represent different shades of gray, one character-width per pixel.
 Leland Wilkinson developed the first computer program in 1994 (SYSTAT) to produce cluster heat maps with high-resolution color graphics.
 The Eisen et al. display shown in the figure is a replication of the earlier SYSTAT design.

-Software designer Cormac Kinney trademarked the term 'heat map' in 1991 to describe a 2D display depicting financial market information.
-The company that acquired Kinney's invention in 2003 unintentionally allowed the trademark to lapse.
+Software designer Cormac Kinney trademarked the term 'heat map' in 1991 to describe computer software used to display real-time financial market information.
+In 1998 the trademark was acquired by SS&C Technologies, Inc., but the company did not extend the license, so it was annulled in 2006.